n8jhj/colt/README.md

 # colt
-Toy command line interface for learning about the Cobra CLI framework
+Toy command line interface for learning about the [Cobra CLI framework](https://cobra.dev/).